 What is Felony DUI Mississippi?

-By: Kevin Stewart and Lance Mixon, Partners and Award-Winning DUI Lawyers in Mississippi
+By: Kevin Stewart Partner and Award-Winning DUI Lawyer in Mississippi

 Many people charged with a DUI in MS search generic phrases like, “Are DUIs felonies?” or “How many DUIs is a felony?”
 In the last decade, that determination has been altered by the Mississippi Legislature toughening state laws on repeat offenders.
 But, a first offense DUI in Mississippi has many great options, including being able to fight the case in court.